 We're waiting for your call!

-Admissions is giving you the opportunity to think fast, not hard, and roll with the punches.
-So, take advantage!
-Perhaps, in sharing what brings you joy, you want to tell admissions about the look on your brother’s face everytime you agree to play cops and robbers with him.
-Maybe you want to encourage the admissions department to stop by the old diner in your town; you know, the one with photos of Frank Sinatra on the walls, the one that serves a cheesy chicken tender and french fry sub sandwich!
-(Maybe also tell them where they can find some Tums for afterwards?)
-As for the songs, we’d recommend keeping it clean, but other than that, let your freak flag fly.
+Admissions is giving you the opportunity to think fast, not hard, and roll with the punches—so, take advantage!
+Maybe you want to encourage admissions to stop by the old diner in your town; you know, the one with photos of Frank Sinatra on the walls, the one that serves a cheesy chicken tender and french fry sub sandwich!
+(Maybe also tell them where they can find some Tums for the inevitable heartburn to follow?)
+Perhaps, if you had powers, you would generate oxygen to help in the fight against climate change.
+Has environmentalism always been important to you?
+Which emojis do you use most often and, more to the point, what do they say about you?
+As for the songs, we recommend keeping it clean, but other than that, let your freak flag fly.
 Maybe you want to include a classic (however you define the term), a current bop, and a timeless ballad.
 Or maybe it’s old school funk for all three.
-Whatever it may be, be true to yourself and you’ll ace these short answers.
+Whatever you choose, be true to yourself, and you’ll ace these short answers.